emilyeserven/emilyeserven.github.io/_posts/2017-04-19-cornerstone-components-plugin.markdown

 <img src="../../../../assets/images/blog/cornerstone-iconbox-short.png" alt="The icon box element with fitted text." style="max-width: 375px;" />

 *An iconbox with less text more fitted to the icon height.*

-* Something of a callback to my earlier coding days
-* Working with X theme and Cornerstone
-* Documentation was really great
-* I have more formal knowledge of code in general, plus PHP
-* Was able to recycle the starter code to make something
-* Balancing scalability and user-friendliness with simplicity